michaelDadurian/explicit_memory_allocator/README.md

 Properties:

-Block Placement Policy: irst fit placement.
+Block Placement Policy: first fit placement.
 Management Policy: explicit free list with last-in-first-out policy, as in the most recently freed block becomes the head of the free list.
 Coalescing: immediate coalescing using boundary tags.
 Splitting Blocks: splits blocks which are too large to reduce internal fragmentation.